EmaSuriano/online-cart/README.md

 `;
 ```

+For routing I used react-router as it is the defacto way of handling routes inside React, nothing complex just 2 routes:

+* `/`: Home page.
+* `/products/:id`: Display a modal with the information of the product.

 I used some components that help me building the application:

 * react-svg-spinner: just a Spinner, nothing cool.
 * react-input-range: a component that displays an input range with a MIN and MAX value.
 * holen: Declarative fetch for React, this help me to request the detail of the product, something that I didn't want to store in my store ...
+* react-modal: Modal for React which internally uses React.Portal!

 ### Redux